-Class teachers from different year groups use a range of rewards for good behavior choices based on their year group characteristics
+Class teachers from different year groups use a range of rewards for good behaviour choices:

 - Wishing stones 100 stones earns a 'treat' to be decided upon by the class teacher and/or children (Key Stage 2 children to vote).
 Wishing stones are not removed once rewarded.
-NB Reception children start being awarded wishing stones part way through the year.
+NB Reception children start being awarded wishing stones part way through the year. - Stickers - Notes or postcards home sent for praising specific behaviours or attitudes - Table points and reward - Commendation in front of peers or to other adults in school - Special tasks and responsibilities through school

-- Stickers

-- Star of the day badges

-- Best behaviour buddy badges

-- Notes or postcards home sent for praising specific behaviours or attitudes

-- Table points and reward

-- Weekly honours assemblies

-- Commendation in front of peers or to other adults in school

-- Special tasks and responsibilities through school